aletje/Data-Lake-with-Spark/README.md

 - Open a new Ipython notebook and run the command
     - `%run etl.py`

-# aletje s3-bucket
+## Data for analytical puropses are loaded back into a separate S3-bucket
 #### Purpose
-This s3-bucket is designed for analysing song plays from Sparkify app
+The Parquet files that are loaded back into an S3 bucket are designed for analysing song plays from Sparkify app

 #### Schema design
 - Fact table